- Oops!Something went wrong.Please try again later.

-Kokrak, a 28-year-old from Ontario, Canada, was playing in the pro-am at a PGA Tour stop on Wednesday when he got to the par-4 No. 5 hole at the Seaside Course in Sea Island, Ga.
+Kokrak, a 28-year-old from Ontario, Canada, was playing in the pro-am at this week's PGA Tour stop on Wednesday when he got to the par-4 5th hole at the Seaside Course.

-The hole measures 409 yards, but distance is king and Kokrak is about 6-foot-4, 225 pounds, so I guess he got a lot out of his tee shot.
-He not only reached the green, but his shot reached the pin, hit it, and disappeared for the incredible hole-in-one on a par-4.
+The hole measures 409 yards, but distance is king and Kokrak stands about 6-foot-4, 225 pounds and I guess got a lot of his tee shot because not only did it reach the green, but it reached the pin, hit it, and disappeared for the incredibly rare hole-in-one on a par-4.

 — Cleveland Golf (@ClevelandGolf) November 6, 2013